jacklin10/canner/README.md

 Also note that canner works fine if you don't need this particular feature, its just there if you do.

+## Compatability
+Canner works with rails 4.x and 5.x.

 ## Installation

 I've only tested Canner on rails 4 but it should work fine in rails 3.2 apps.